Last Updated on May 5, 2022

 Why Was The Leaning Tower Constructed?

 There was a lot of war and invading of other territories.
 One of the most successful overtaking was in 1063 when the Pisans overtook Palmero and brought home a lot of fancy treasures.
-The government and catholic church decided that they needed to create a Miracle Square (Piazza dei Miracoli) to be able to show off the treasures.
+The government and the catholic church decided that they needed to create a Miracle Square (Piazza dei Miracoli) to be able to show off the treasures.
 The Leaning Tower of Pisa was the last addition to this square.

 The Towers Lean Shifted